Luxury B&Bs and hotels in Languedoc |

 Best for...

-Sophisticated urbanites who want a luxurious, tranquil base in the heart of the city.
+Sophisticated urbanites who want a luxurious, tranquil bed and breakfast base in the heart of the city - but still in the south of France.
 Perhaps not ideal for boisterous children, but couples with babies can book the family “Butterfly” suite on the second floor which comes with a well-equipped kitchen just for guests’ use, and cots and children’s beds are available.
 No pets.

 How much?